Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 All who show signs of gestational diabetes and those who have it will need special monitoring of their babies.
 Extra ultrasounds will be ordered to measure the baby's size.

-What to Eat with Gestational Diabetes
+What to Eat When You Have Gestational Diabetes

 The special diet needed for gestational diabetes is akin to a regular diabetic diet: low carbohydrates, less fat and sugar, and more protein.
-Usually meals are broken down into three meals a day with three snacks in between.
+Usually, meals are broken down into three meals a day with three snacks in between.
 One or more carbohydrates and one protein must be eaten at every meal, while snacks are mostly carbs like fruit, starches, or milk.

-The recommended diet for me (I'm right at the boarder, but not diabetic) is the 1800 calorie American Diabetic Association (ADA) diet.
+The recommended diet for me (I'm right at the border, but not diabetic) is the 1800 calorie American Diabetic Association (ADA) diet.
 According to my dietitian, I wouldn't be watching calories as much as watching carbs, the amount of fiber in foods, and my portions.
 My total carbs for the day need to be at least 175 grams per day, no more, no less, and my portions need to be the recommended sizes you'd see in My Plate.

 Along with watching portions and keeping track of carbs, I also need to avoid sugary drinks and foods.
-That can be a hard thing for a pregnant woman (craving chocolate, anyone), but I was told that a little sugary snack here and there, as long as it was counted with everything else I ate, wouldn't be such a bad thing.
+That can be a hard thing for a pregnant woman (craving chocolate, anyone?), but I was told that a little sugary snack here and there, as long as it was counted with everything else I ate, wouldn't be such a bad thing.

 Your doctor may suggest a different meal plan based on your condition and other factors that are particular to you and your pregnancy.
 Whatever is suggested is best to follow to ensure a healthy pregnancy for you and your baby.